jsanz/carto_cli/README.md

   -h, --help            Show this message and exit.

 Commands:
-  list     Display all your dataset names version  Prints the version of this application
+  indexes      Describes table indexes list         Display all your dataset names list_tables  List table and main database statistics schema       Print the dataset schema triggers     Describes table triggers version      Prints the version of this application
 ```